MOCA: A Transformer-based Modular Causal Inference Framework with One-way Cross-attention and Cutting Feedback: Introduction

 \section{Introduction}

 In observational studies, treatment assignment is typically not randomized, leading to the presence of confounders that affect both treatment assignment and outcomes.
 Many modern causal methodologies are built on the Rubin potential outcomes framework \citep{rubin2005}.
 A central quantity of interest is the average treatment effect (ATE).

 Classical approaches can perform well when the models are correctly specified.
 Propensity score methods like inverse probability weighting (IPW) \citep{robins2000} and doubly robust estimators such as augmented inverse probability weighting (AIPW) \citep{bang2005} are widely used approaches for confounding adjustment.
 However, parametric causal estimators often rely on restrictive assumptions, and cannot capture complex patterns such as nonlinear effects, or high-dimensional covariates.
 To address these limitations and give conditional average treatment effect (CATE) estimates, machine learning-based approaches, such as the T-learner and X-learner have been introduced \citep{kunzel2019}.

+Tree-based nonparametric methods, including Bayesian Additive Regression Trees (BART) \citep{chipman2010bart} and Causal Forests \citep{wager2018causalforest}, further improve flexibility by automatically modeling nonlinearities and interactions.
+However, these methods typically perform confounding adjustment implicitly through recursive partitioning or ensemble averaging, making the adjustment mechanism less transparent and more difficult to interpret.
 Besides, representation-learning approaches such as TARNet \citep{johansson2016} and DragonNet \citep{shi2019} have embedded the problem of causal inference within a deep learning framework consisting of representation learning paired with two potential outcome heads.
+Yet joint representation learning may allow for outcome information to affect treatment representations, which is not desirable in causal estimation.

+More recently, tabular causal inference approaches such as Do\_PFN have used pretraining to perform causal effect estimation across diverse tasks \citep{robertson2026dopfn}.
+Their performance depends heavily on the quality and coverage of the pretraining distribution, and their behavior may be less predictable when applied to settings that differ substantially from the pretraining data.